Who We Are

 Santee-Lynches is governed by a Board of Directors composed of twenty-nine (29) representatives of member municipal and county local governments and area legislative delegations that set the Council’s annual work program and budget.
 Eligible local governments in the region appoint representatives to the Board.
 By state law, a majority of the representatives must be local elected officials.
 Legislative delegations select their representatives.
 While regional councils are defined as political subdivisions of the State, they do not have the powers or authority that the cities and counties possess.
 Public policy by regional councils is advisory only and not binding on member local governments until it is acted on individually by the respective bodies.

 Santee-Lynches, like its statewide counterparts, continually seeks to foster the greater understanding of regional issues and opportunities.
-The COG endeavors to facilitate mutual effort and consensus among its member municipalities and counties in addressing the many challenges that lie ahead for State and local municipalities in the coming years.
+We endeavor to facilitate mutual effort and consensus among its member municipalities and counties in addressing the many challenges that lie ahead for State and local municipalities in the coming years.